Amitofficial47/MyMess/README.md

 ## 🏁 Getting Started

-Follow these instructions to set up and run the MessMate project on your local machine.
+Follow these instructions to set up and run the MyMess project on your local machine.

 ### Prerequisites